kupoback/bedrock-sage10/CLIQUE_CHANGELOG.md

 # Clique Wordpress Boilerplate Changelog

+# Ver 3.9.2.1 - June 14th, 2021

+- Moved the `_wordpress.scss` file out of a folder that could be overwritten when a FE project is merged into the `styles` folder.

 # Ver 3.9.1.1 - June 10th, 2021

 - Fixed another issue with `ImageHelper::imgSrcSet` and `ImageHelper::imgSrcSetCaption` methods not returning webp's for svg's